 What is MSC email virus?

-As a rule, when cyber criminals use malspam emails to deliver malware, they send emails that are disguised as official, important and/or urgent letters from legitimate companies, organizations and contain a malicious attachment or download link for a malicious file.
+Generally, when cyber criminals use malspam to deliver malware, they send emails that are disguised as official, important and/or urgent messages from legitimate companies and organizations and contain a malicious attachment or download link for a malicious file.
 Their main goal is to trick as many recipients as possible into downloading and opening the malicious file, which then installs malware.

-Additionally, Dridex functions as a keylogger - it records keyboard input.
-Therefore, it can be used as a tool to steal sensitive information (e.g., passwords, credit card details) that a victim enters using a keyboard connected to the infected computer.
+Additionally, Dridex functions as a keylogger and records keyboard input.
+Therefore, it can be used to steal sensitive information (e.g., passwords, credit card details) that victims enter using a keyboard connected to the infected computer.

-Moreover, Dridex can perform injection attacks - it can infect a computer with some other malware and/or execute remote commands, or inject code into a some installed software and modify its behaviour.
+Furthermore, Dridex can perform 'injection attacks' and can infect computers with other malware and execute remote commands, or inject code into installed software and modify its behaviour.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|